DeveloperCielo/developercielo.github.io/_i18n/en/_posts/2000-01-01-checkout-cielo.md

 ### How to transact in Test Mode.

 Performing transactions in test mode occurs normally.
-Transaction information is sent via POST or API, using the parameters as described in the [Integração com carrinho](#integração-carrinho-de-compras) topic, however, the payment means to be used are simulated media.
+Transaction information is sent via POST or API, using the parameters as described in the [Integration by API](#integration-by-api) topic, however, the payment means to be used are simulated media.

 To perform test transactions with different payment means, follow these rules: